 For your second programming assignment,

-you are to implement a sorting algorithm only using a stack and
+you are to implement a infix expression calculator

-The executable reads in a series of only string, decimal, or real numbers, either from
+The executable reads in a series of variable declarations

-and will produce, on stdout, the list of numbers as they are processed
+It will produce, on stdout, the result of the computation.

 Here is an example invocation: